oat-sa/taohub-articles/forge/qti/qti-creator.md

         return Interaction.extend(methods);
     });

-For the choices, you only need to define the getDefaultAttributes() and applying the editable mixin<br/>
+For the choices, you only need to define the getDefaultAttributes() and applying the editable mixin\
 You can follow the example here: `qtiCreator/model/choices/SimpleChoice.js`